NAMIBIA CAMPING SAFARI

 Namibia is not only a country of contrasts, extremes and rugged beauty, it’s also a country with an interesting and diverse culture, brought about by the many different ethnic groups populating the country.

-This camping safari of Namibia will suit the more adventurous traveler as full participation is required and day to day chores are shared by all aboard it certainly is suitable to singles, couples and small groups as well as mom, dad and the kids.
+Our Namibia camping tours will suit the more adventurous traveler as full participation is required and day to day chores are shared by all aboard it certainly is suitable to singles, couples and small groups as well as mom, dad and the kids.

 For the action seekers we happily throw in some kayaking, hikes, quad biking and more.